-- Provide lower-scale housing typologies along Twinbrook Parkway to transition between the existing single-family detached homes west of the property and potential taller building heights closer to Rock Creek Stream Valley Park.

-- Building upon the lower-scale housing typologies, create open space that integrates park-like features reminiscent of the existing Halpine View apartments open areas such as rolling terrain, a variety of public open spaces, and a substantial tree canopy that may include preservation of existing mature specimens.

-- Create frontages along Rock Creek

-Stream Valley Park to establish

-community presence and to enhance

-the park's edge with conservation and/

-or restoration efforts.
-Create accessible

-areas for passive recreation, such as a

-linear park, along the park's edge.

-- Create an interconnected open space system that links Twinbrook Parkway and the stream valley park and provides visual and physical access through the property.
+- Building upon the lower-scale housing typologies, create open space that integrates park-like features reminiscent of the existing Halpine View apartments open areas such as rolling terrain, a variety of public open spaces, and a substantial tree canopy that may include preservation of existing mature specimens. - Create frontages along Rock Creek Stream Valley Park to establish community presence and to enhance the park's edge with conservation and/ or restoration efforts.
+Create accessible areas for passive recreation, such as a linear park, along the park's edge. - Create an interconnected open space system that links Twinbrook Parkway and the stream valley park and provides visual and physical access through the property.
 Preserve and renovate the existing community building and integrate it into the community open space.
-If preservation and renovation of the existing community building proves infeasible, construct a new community building integrated into the open space.

-- Incorporate significant existing landscape features, such as mature tree canopy.
+If preservation and renovation of the existing community building proves infeasible, construct a new community building integrated into the open space. - Incorporate significant existing landscape features, such as mature tree canopy.

-- Provide an internal pedestrian system that establishes visual and physical connections to adjacent regional trails.

-- Seek long-term redevelopment that builds synergies with adjacent affordable housing complexes.